cylc/cylc-doc/src/user-guide/writing-workflows/external-triggers.rst

 .. code-block:: python

    results = {
-       'workflow': workflow,
-       'task': task,
-       'point': point,
-       'offset': offset,
-       'status': status,
-       'message': message,
-       'cylc_run_dir': cylc_run_dir
+       'workflow_id': workflow_id,
+       'task_id': task_id,
+       'task_selector': task_selector,
+       'flow_num': flow_num,
    }
    return (satisfied, results)

 The ``satisfied`` variable is boolean (value True or False, depending on whether or not the trigger condition was found to be satisfied).
-The ``results`` dictionary contains the names and values of all of the target workflow state parameters.
-Each item in it gets qualified with the unique trigger label ("upstream" here) and passed to the environment of dependent tasks (the members of the ``FAM`` family in this case).
+The ``results`` dictionary contains the names and values of the target workflow state parameters.
+Each name gets qualified with the unique trigger label ("upstream" here) and passed to the environment of dependent tasks (the members of the ``FAM`` family in this case).
 To see this, take a look at the job script for one of the downstream tasks: